 The department is concurrently proposing a rule (FH-12-14) addressing minor changes to administrative code relating to the regulation of fishing.
 The rule is being pursued to ensure the rule language that governs fishing in inland, outlying, and boundary waters is accurate and properly reflects the desired management of Wisconsin waters.
 The objectives are to remove sections of code that are outdated or have been replaced by other statute or code changes, correct errors that occurred during the drafting of rules, and add or repeal language to clarify intent of original rules.
-FH-12-14 rule changes are reflected in this rule language.
+FH-12-14 code changes within NR 20.20 are reflected in this rule language.

-The department is also concurrently proposing a rule (CR14-029) to allow trolling statewide that may affect language in this rule.
-This rule does not reflect those changes at this time.
-The rule has been under review at the Governor's Office of Regulatory Compliance since July 2014.
+The department has also concurrently proposed a rule (FH-34-13, CR14-029) to allow trolling statewide.
+It is effective July 1, 2015.
+This rule reflects those code changes within NR 20.20.
+The rule was approved by the Governor's Office of Regulatory Compliance in February 2015.
+Legislative review ended on May 13, 2015.